-If they feel powerless and threatened then it could symbolize fear or anger at someone else’s words; if they don’t feel powerful but are still aware of their situation, this might be envy or resentment over what others see as success
+If they feel powerless and threatened, then it could symbolize fear or anger at someone else’s words; if they don’t feel powerful but are still aware of their situation, this might be envy or resentment over what others see as success

 11. A snake bite dream: what does it mean?

 Being bitten by a snake in your dream could symbolize a fear of intimacy.

 Dreaming about being bitten by a snake suggests that you’re feeling vulnerable in your waking life, to the point that your dreams of snakes are connected to your sense of (inner) safety.

 The snake bite could indeed be psychologically painful, but that pain might be connected to a new chapter in your life.

 Holding a snake could suggest that you’re facing an important decision, and that you’re waiting for a sign that will help you make up your mind.

 Seeing a snake slithering about inside your car could represent anxiety: you’re trapped in there, you and the snake, with no obvious way out other than to drive the car.

 It could represent your fears about personal safety, or it might be a sign that you’re being invaded by something destructive from within (a guilty conscience, for instance).

-If you see a snake that’s harmless, such as a garter snake, but still choose to kill it, then maybe you’re feeling guilt about having tankan advantage of someone’s kindness or gullibility.
+If you see a snake that’s harmless, such as a garter snake, but still choose to confront it, then maybe you’re feeling guilty about having taken advantage of someone’s kindness or gullibility.

-On the other hand, killing a snake like a boa constrictor is a likely sign that you feel you need to free yourself from a “snake” in your waking life who holds you back, or keeps knocking you down.
+On the other hand, harming a snake like a boa constrictor is a likely sign that you feel you need to free yourself from a “snake” in your waking life who holds you back, or keeps knocking you down.